fix8mt/conjure_enum/README.md

 0000001111
 0000001111
 ```
-A typical use of above is for parsing configuration bitsets.
+A typical use of the above is for parsing configuration bitsets.
 Here you can tell the contructor to throw an exception if a substring
 is invalid:
 ```c++
 try